Why You Should NOT Just Walk into the Apple Store to Buy Your Mac

 Apple’s Black Friday

 This is the exception to the rule.
 The one time of year you can find variations in pricing at the Apple Store is on Black Friday.
-Sadly, these sales consist of the same 5 percent off deals year after year, so if you're looking to score a good deal on a Mac on Black Friday, we recommend shopping anywhere but the Apple Store.
+Sadly, these sales usually consist of the same 5 percent off deals year after year, so if you're looking to score a good deal on a Mac on Black Friday, we recommend shopping anywhere but the Apple Store.
 Resist the siren's call of the Apple Store's shining halls and come to us for the best online deals.

 Additional Tip: No matter where you buy your Mac, you can save even more if you use a cash back credit card.
 For instance, the Chase Freedom currently offers 5% cash back on quarterly rotating categories and 1% cash back on everything else.
 Plus, new cardholders can earn a bonus of $150 when you spend $500 within your first three months.
 Additionally, when buying any type of electronics, using a credit card is especially important because of card benefits such as purchase protection, price protection and extended warranty.